mihirk/bub-client/README.md

 ## Repository Name
-The repository name right now is quite boring, I am open for suggestions.
+The repository name has a full form, which I am not ready to share yet.